-For 2022, all six insurers will continue to offer plans, and PacificSource will expand to offer coverage statewide.
-Residents in all areas of the state will be able to choose from at least four insurers during the open enrollment period for 2022 coverage.
-And residents in most areas of the state will be able to choose from five or six insurers.
+For 2022, all six insurers continue to offer plans, and PacificSource will expanded to offer coverage statewide.
+Residents in all areas of the state can choose from at least four insurers for 2022 coverage.
+And residents in most areas of the state can choose from five or six insurers.

 Oregon enacts legislation to codify ACA consumer protections into state law

 Oregon regulations mitigate the impact of the Trump Administration’s new rules for short-term plans and AHPs

 In 2018, the Trump Administration finalized regulations to expand access to short-term and association health plans (which can contribute to increased morbidity in the individual markets in many states, as healthy people can choose to enroll in less-regulated plans), but the effects of those regulations are muted in Oregon.